adriano-di-giovanni/expiry-js/README.md

 A lightweight Javascript Universal Module for parsing durations.

-I developed it as a utility for managing Redis expiries.
+I developed it as a utility for managing Redis expiries in [node-redis-keychain](https://github.com/adriano-di-giovanni/node-redis-keychain)

 ## Installation